MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-ERC-20-token-by-smart-account.md

 # Define your Moralis API key
 api_key = "YOUR_API_KEY"

-# Create a dictionary of parameters with the Ethereum smart account address and chain
+# Create a dictionary of parameters with the smart account address and chain
 params = {
-    "address": "0x350845DD3f03F1355233a3A7CEBC24b5aAD05eC5",
+    "address": "0x9b722B2aA4Cc119aCf8c95bBF5244092Be6880b9",
-    "chain": "eth",
+    "chain": "polygon",
 }

 # Use the Moralis evm_api to get wallet token balances